xdapy/xdapy/doc/datamodel.rst

 probably requires that the person observes several sessions likely at different days.
 During a session the observer sees many stimuli and a single repetition of stimulus presentation with response is called a trial.
-For subsequent analysis, all information present in the scene should be stored as annotations in addition to the data.
+For its subsequent analysis, all information present in the scene should be stored as annotations in addition to the data.
 Temporal, material, or logical units—such as the observer, the equipment, the experimental